reactive-python/reactpy/docs/source/about/contributor-guide.rst

 - **Security** - in case of vulnerabilities.

 If one of the sections doesn't exist, add it.
 If it does already, add a bullet point under the relevant section.
+Your description should begin with a reference to the relevant issue or pull request number.
 Here's a short example of what an unreleased changelog entry might look like:

 .. code-block:: rst